GC: Can you tell us a little about the rationale behind the International Arbitration Centre?

 GC: As you were developing your ideas, were you consulting with barristers and the arbitrators?

 OL: We were.
 The arbitral world is a very cliquey, small pool of people and I have good relationships with a lot of those, so I did seek advice from some top arbitrators who gave us some really good tips.
 Equally, I’ve spent the last 20 years in arbitration rooms so I know what the clerks need, I know what the arbitrators need and I know what counsel need.
-We’ve added all that into this one package, hopefully creating the perfect ADR environment!
+We’ve added all that into to this one package, hopefully creating the perfect ADR environment!

 GC: When do the doors open?